HypothesisWorks/hypothesis/docs/index.rst

 Usually this takes the form of deciding on guarantees that your code should make
 - properties that should always hold true, regardless of what the world throws at you.
+Examples of such guarantees might be:

-The easiest example of a guarantee is that your code shouldn't throw an exception, or should only throw a particular type of exception.
-This works particularly well if you have a lot of internal assertions in your code.
-Other examples of guarantees could be things an object no longer being visible after it has been deleted, or that if you serialize and then deserialize a value you get the same value back.
+* your code shouldn't throw an exception, or should only throw a particular type of exception (this works particularly well if you have a lot of internal assertions)
+* if you delete an object it is no longer visible
+* if you serialize and then deserialize a value you get the same value back

-Hypothesis works by generating random data matching your specification.
-When it finds an example which causes your test to fail it takes that example and cuts it down to size, simplifying it until it finds a much smaller example that still causes a failure.
+Hypothesis works by generating random data matching your specification and checking that your guarantee still holds in that case.
+If it finds an example where it doesn't, it takes that example and cuts it down to size, simplifying it until it finds a much smaller example that still causes the problem.
 It then saves that example in a database, so that once it has found a problem with your code it will not forget it in future.

 This documentation is divided into a number of sections, which you can see in the sidebar (or the menu at the top if you're on mobile), but you probably want to begin with the :doc:`Quick start guide <quickstart>`,